benjaminmao123/CS100/Assignments/Assignment_4/README.md

 	**Total: 100%**

 ## Known Bugs
-- Using comments within parentheses causes the command to become invalid due to the fact that the ending   	parenthesis gets deleted as a result of our comment algorithm.
 - Using parentheses within quotation marks will cause undefined behavior since our algorithm does not parse quotation marks.
 - Using connectors within quotation marks will cause undefined behavior since our algorithm does not parse quotation marks.
 - Escape codes will cause errors as we have not implemented signal handling yet.